tempest2023/ConciseMarkDownBlog/src/articles/Projects/Concise_MarkDown_Blog.md

    git commit -m 'some msg'
    git push
    ```
+3. If you already setup your Github Pages, it will automatically run Github Actions to build this project and deploy it on `gh-pages` branchs.
+It will cost 3-5 mins, and then you can check the updates.

 By this way, I can update my blogs by markdown and use Github Repository to update, deploy and manage.

 ## 👨‍💻 Editor

-Even you can use any [markdown editor][6] you have, I provide an Online MarkDown Editor, the input part is based on a [Fancy TextArea][3] and the preview part is based on the react [markdown renderer][2] I just mentioned, exactly the one that every page uses to render the MarkDown documents.
+Although you can use any [markdown editor][6] you have, I provide an Online MarkDown Editor, the input part is based on a [Fancy TextArea][3] and the preview part is based on the react [markdown renderer][2] I just mentioned, exactly the one that every page uses to render the MarkDown documents.

 At least, you can use this online MarkDown editor to check the final preview of your article before `git push`.